 by Tim Schultz

 Between the “it just works” nature of the system and the world-class support offered by the expanding number of local Apple Stores, many found it a no-brainer as to what platform to run.
-But 20 years later, Steve Jobs has passed on, and Apple now offers a version of the Mac Pro that took away a major need in the creative community: upgradeability.
+All it took was spending a few hours exploring the system to see how it works, or as a last resort, taking a small Apple computer course online, that too if you were not tech savvy at all.
+But it is 20 years later, Steve Jobs has passed on, and Apple now offers a version of the Mac Pro that took away a major need in the creative community: upgradeability.
 For some, this change was enough to start looking elsewhere.
-Microsoft Windows, the long standing competitor to MacOS, isn’t tied to any one manufacturer’s hardware, allowing it to run on everything from homebrew system builds that meet specific requirements or budgets to large box stores that offer configurations with support.
+Microsoft Windows, the long-standing competitor to MacOS, isn’t tied to any one manufacturer’s hardware, allowing it to run on everything from homebrew system builds that meet specific requirements or budgets to large box stores that offer configurations with support.

 We also spoke to Jules Frazier, an editor who has been working in television since before the digital age and has seen the shift go back and forth over the years.
 Though she prefers to stay MacOS through it all, “I see no reason to switch; I am still a die-hard Mac fan,” she concedes.
 “I don’t want to deal with the headaches of a PC system.
 Even if it’s easier now, I still haven’t gotten over the 90s pain of a Windows system!”